 The following sections provide an overview of propaganda in the war on Yugoslavia as well as references to further literature and documentation.
 Please note that the analysis does not call into question regional aspects of the conflict or any actual war crimes on any side of the conflict.

-1. The Serbian “Death Camp” (1992)
+1. The Serbian “Death Camps” (1992)

 One of the most notorious cases of propaganda concerns the alleged Serbian “death camp” of Trnopolje in Bosnia.
-The story began in August 1992, when three British journalists visited a refugee camp whose inmates stressed that they were being treated very well (see video below).
+The story began in August 1992, when three British TV journalists visited a refugee camp whose inmates stressed that they were being treated very well (see video below).

 The journalists, however, went inside a fenced-in storage area right next to the refugee camp and filmed the men on the outside through a barbed wire fence, making it appear as if the men were imprisoned, which in fact they were not (see site map below).
 The journalists then asked a man emaciated from illness or war-related malnutrition to take off his T-shirt.